landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ## File Organization

-In general files should be descriptive and free of acronyms and abbreviations that maybe unfamiliar to some across the project.
+In general, files should be descriptive and free of acronyms and abbreviations that maybe unfamiliar to some across the project.
 The files should describe their contents followed by the date of last modification (in YYYY-MM-DD format).
 Files that are defined mainly by the date of creation (like lab notebooks) should start with the date followed by the creator.

 The file structure of the R: drive should maintain the following general structure.
 It is the responsibility of the uploader to move the data from the current to the outdated folder before uploading the new dataset.
 You need approval form the team lead of your project in order to add or rename folders on the R: drive.
 All requests for changes to the R Drive should be make via email with a description of what you would like changed/added and why.